jorinvo/me/content/about.md

 Projects:

+- Busy now building a new feedback tool
 - From November '17 to September '23 I worked as one of the first software developers at [heartbeat](https://heartbeat-med.com/).
 At heartbeat I built backend services, APIs, integrations with hospital systems, monitoring systems, a new storage layer, our data platform and more.
 - I created [edn-data](https://github.com/jorinvo/edn-data) so you can use the EDN data format from JavaScript and Typescript.
 - I designed [ratlog](https://github.com/ratlog/ratlog.js), a logging format and library which contains some neat ideas.
 We used it successfully in prod for a few years.